aidi-2004-ai-enterprise/lab03_Aromal_Gigi/README.md

-# Lab 3: Penguins Classification with XGBoost and FastAPI
+# Lab 3: Penguins Classification

 This project builds a robust ML pipeline to classify penguin species.
 It includes data preprocessing, XGBoost model training, and deployment with FastAPI.
 All inputs are validated and the API is fully documented.